Universal algorithm for transforming Hamiltonian eigenvalues: Uncompiled UHET Algorithm

 \section{Uncompiled UHET Algorithm}

 We now move to present our first algorithm that performs the task of UHET.
 This algorithm is based upon a random protocol for simulating Hamiltonian dynamics.
 Our method can be seen as an extension of a Hamiltonian simulation technique called \textbf{qDRIFT}~\cite{campbell2019random} to the case where the Hamiltonian is unknown.
 Using this technique as a basis, we concatenate two subroutines, namely controlization and Fourier series simulation, to develop our overall UHET algorithm.
-Finally, we present a resource and runtime analysis of the protocol.
-Additional technical details are provided throughout App.~\ref{app::uncompiled}.
+Finally, we present a resource analysis of the time complexity and total evolution time of the protocol.
+Additional technical details are provided in the SM, App.~\ref{app::uncompiled}.